Blog

 3. Meet regularly with your employees

 Sometimes, all it takes to open up the lines of communication with your employees is setting up time for them to speak their mind.
 If there isn’t already time scheduled, your employees may worry they’re burdening you — this may mean a missed opportunity to hear their most recent challenges, concerns, or even triumphs.
-By setting up a recurring meeting to touch base with your employees, you’ll learn more about what’s going on with your team, which makes it easier for you to iron out any kinks that arise.
+By setting up a recurring meeting to touch base with your employees, you’ll learn more about what’s going on with your team, making it easier to iron out any kinks that may arise.

 For example, having a weekly one-on-one between a manager and their direct report gives the employee a chance to review how work is going overall and discuss big-picture ideas.
 Adding a monthly one-on-one with the director of the department to grab coffee together or go for a walk can create a more relaxed space to air concerns or share wins without the pressure of asking a superior for a meeting outright.